 NEW YORK LABOR DEPARTMENT SIDES WITH UBER DRIVERS THAT THEY ARE EMPLOYEES AND NOT IC’S FOR UNEMPLOYMENT PURPOSES.
 The New York State Department of Labor has determined that two Uber drivers were employees and not independent contractors, thereby rendering them eligible for unemployment benefits.
 As reported in the New York Times by Noam Scheiber on October 13, 2016, these determinations were issued in August and September 2016 in connection with jobless benefits claims that the two drivers filed.
-As discussed in our blog post of October 19, 2016, these two determinations are technically only applicable to the two claimants, although most unemployment determinations (including in New York) also apply to all “similarly situated employees.”
+As discussed in my blog post of October 19, 2016, these two determinations are technically only applicable to the two claimants, although most unemployment determinations (including in New York) also apply to all “similarly situated employees.”
 Because the determinations themselves were not released to the public, the reasoning used by the Labor Department is unknown at present.
 We presume that these determinations are already under appeal.

 EEOC ISSUES 4-YEAR STRATEGIC PLAN THAT INCLUDES IC MISCLASSIFICATION.
 In its newly published Strategic Enforcement Plan, the Equal Employment Opportunity Commission included among its “Emerging and Developing Issues” the changing nature of the workplace including ICs and the gig economy.
 On October 17, 2016, the EEOC released its strategic plan covering Fiscal Years 2017-2021, adding “a new priority to address issues related to complex employment relationships and structures in the 21st century workplace, focusing specifically on temporary workers, staffing agencies, independent contractor relationships and the on-demand economy.”
 While many federal and state agencies are cracking down on IC misclassification, it is unlikely that the EEOC’s focus will impact many ICs, as few workers classified as ICs make claims of discrimination.